eScription Trouble-Shooting Guide

 If you have already downloaded the current version of the SpecheBox Applet by viewing an eScription event or taking a Product Tour, your browser will load the SpecheBox Applet from the web cache on your local computer.

-3. You will be prompted to grant the SpecheBox Applet the permissions required to run.
+3. You will be prompted to grant the SpecheBox the permissions required to run.
 (See General FAQ #2 or Tips for Viewing eScription Events)

 Exceptions: